Moreault/Collections/README.md

 -Now uses Vector2<int> instead of Coordinates -Coordinates still exist and now have implicit operators to give you time to move to Vector2

+#### 1.1.X -> 1.2.X

+-Column and Row counts are now based on actual index values rather than starting from zero (use FirstColumn, LastColumn, FirstRow and LastRow for boundaries instead)

 ![Inventory](https://github.com/Moreault/Collections/blob/master/inventory.png)
 ## Inventory